FPNs will be issued in a fair and proportional manner, so those who are spoiling the environment for others are made accountable.

 Flyering can cause lots of litter and Brighton & Hove City Council restricts where and when free flyers can be distributed.
 This includes printed materials to advertise things like events, businesses or product promotions.

 Anyone wishing to distribute free printed material within a designated area must apply for a flyering licence from the council.
 The flyering licence covers the cost of the extra work required to clear the additional litter generated as some people will just drop flyers on the floor.

-Any person distributing matter by or on behalf of a charity or for political or religious purposes are exempt from this rule.
+Any person distributing material by or on behalf of a charity or for political or religious purposes is exempt from this rule.
 To reduce confusion, the council encourages charities to make an application.
 There will not be a charge for the licence in these cases.

-FPNs for flyering without a licence will be issued to the individual and not the organisation they are flyering for.
+FPNs for flyering without a licence will be issued to the individual and not the organisation they are distributing flyers for.
 One fine will be issued to each person distributing the flyers, regardless if a group is distributing the same flyers.